GuilhermeScherner/data-analyzer/backend/README.md

 # analyzer
-This project is a analyzer service from file
+This project is a file parser service

 ## Poetry

 This project uses poetry.
 It's a modern dependency management  tool.

 To run the project use this set of commands: